arte921/Game-of-Life-Excel/README.md

 Mandelbrot

-This sheet generates the mandelbrot set.
+This sheet generates the mandelbrot set using only pure spreadsheet logic, no VBA scripting or something whatsoever.
 For each iteration, you have to change the value of A1 on the display tab to 0 and back to 1.
+Set it to 2 to reset the sheet and when transferring it to another device/spreadsheet program, because some programs don't handle it well when the cells aren't on the default state